Ghosts of Praxis (A Babushka Novella) - Chapter 2 - Hidden Fleece

 Zora would survive, Ika knew.
 She would hobble along in the splint she planned to make for her and feed off the pemican until she got back, even if it took a month.
 She’d have to separate the food and store it in clay pots, hide them throughout the cottage and perhaps outside.
 Tornjaks were prone to anxiety in isolation, and Ika knew that Zora would savage her food supply all at once when she realized her master had abandoned her.
 A layer of olive oil lining each lid would be enough to hide the scent from the wild animals...

-She fell to her knees and looked up at the bright and blue starry night, the moons hanging lazily above.
+Ika fell to her knees and looked up at the bright and blue starry night, the moons hanging lazily above.
 Clutching her rosary, hands trembling and tears streaming down her face, she whispered, “Show me a sign.”
-She prayed to Jesus and asked for intercession—she asked Saint Francis for to Zora, Saint Jude to intervene in this desperate situation.
+She prayed to Jesus and asked for intercession—she asked Saint Francis to help Zora, Saint Jude to intervene in this desperate situation.

 “Please,” she begged.
 “Help me find a way.”

-Then, a hum, followed by an electrical crackle.
-It came from the pen.
+Then a low hum, followed by an electrical crackle, reached her ears from the pen.
 Ika’s heart skipped a beat.
 What could that be?
 Are the drones returning?
 Please, God, no, we have only just begun to make sense of this all.
 But no, it didn’t sound like them.
-The drones had a more mechanical whirr, from what she could remember.
-It couldn’t be the cicadas; it was nighttime again.
+The drones had a more mechanical whirr.
+It couldn’t be the cicadas; it was nighttime.

-She squinted into the darkness, trying to locate the source of the noise.
-Her breath caught as she spotted a faint glow emanating just outside the sheep’s pen.
-The glow seemed to pierce through the twilight, making her realize just now how short her day had been.
+She squinted into the darkness, straining to find the source of the sound.
+Her breath caught when a faint glow appeared just outside the sheep’s pen.
+The light pierced the twilight, reminding her how little time she’d had.
 When had she woken up?
-It must have been very late in the afternoon; time had escaped her.
+It must have been very late in the afternoon when she did—time had slipped away.

 She rose to her feet and crept toward the light, each step feeling like an eternity.
 The hum grew louder, mingling with her pounding heartbeat.